On the geometry and dynamical formulation of the Sinkhorn algorithm for optimal transport: Entropic regularization and the Madelung transform

 \section{Entropic regularization and the Madelung transform}

 The aim of this section is to introduce entropic regularization of the dynamical formulation and show how it simplifies the problem via the imaginary Madelung (or Hopf--Cole) transform.
 This transformation is the analog, in the dynamical formulation of smooth OT, to Sinkhorn's theorem applied to the coupling matrix in discrete OT.
-Most of the results presented in this section are available in the papers by \citet{Le2014} and by \citet{Le2019}.
+Most of the results presented in this section are available in the papers by Leonhard~\cite{Le2014} and by Léger~\cite{Le2019}.
+See also Léger and Li~\cite{LeLi2021} for a generalized Schrödinger bridge problem.

 Let me first introduce two central functionals from information theory.
-The first is, of course, \emph{entropy}, i.e., the functional on $\Dens(M)$ given by
+The first is \emph{entropy}, i.e., the functional on $\Dens(M)$ given by

 Its cousin, the \emph{Fisher information functional}, is given by

 There are various ways to describe the relation between $E(\rho)$ and $I(\rho)$: \begin{itemize} \item $I(\rho)$ is the trace of the Hessian (with respect to~\eqref{eq:otto_metric}) of $E(\rho)$, or \item $I(\rho)$ is the rate of change of entropy along the heat flow $\dot\rho = \Delta\rho$. \end{itemize} In our context, $I(\rho)$ plays the role of negative potential energy in the Lagrangian